MakeBluetooth/smart-light-switch/README.md

  * Jumper wires
  * A tactile button switch

-optionally you can use a [PowerSwitch Tail](http://www.makershed.com/products/powerswitch-tail-ii) to control a real world lamp using your switch, not just an LED.
+You can use also use a [PowerSwitch Tail](http://www.makershed.com/products/powerswitch-tail-ii) to control a real world lamp using your switch, not just an LED.